 Is Cut-Through Driving Illegal?

 Most states have laws about obeying traffic signals and not evading them.
-Several states have made it illegal to cut through parking lots in order to avoid traffic backed up at red lights or stop signs.
+Several states have made it illegal to cut through parking lots to avoid traffic backed up at red lights or stop signs.
 In these states, there are penalties for being ticketed for evading a traffic signal, including points on a driver’s license and fines up to $250.